McDowell County, West Virginia: Life expectancy

-In 2020, the Robert Wood Johnson Foundation ranked McDowell County as 55th of 55 counties in West Virginia in "health outcomes," as measured by length and quality of life.
+In 2020, the Robert Wood Johnson Foundation ranked McDowell County as 55th of the 55 counties in West Virginia in "health outcomes," as measured by length and quality of life.

 Drug-induced deaths

 In 2015, McDowell County had the highest rate of drug-induced deaths of any county in the United States, with 141 deaths per 100,000 people.
 The rate for the United States as a whole was 14.7 per 100,000 people.
 Neighboring Wyoming County had the second highest rate.